MartletH/Scripts_Autojs/README.md

 # Scripts_Autojs
 ~~~
 Make it easier for you to help more.
-Follow the initiative from Alipay, donation, Ant Farm.
+Follow the initiative from Alipay, donation, Ant Forest, Ant Farm.
 Automation with AutoJS.
 ~~~
 * Collection of Auto.js scripts